handsontable/hyperformula/docs/guide/known-limitations.md

 culture-insensitive strings.
 HyperFormula requires the full International Components for Unicode (ICU) to be supported.
 [Learn more](https://nodejs.org/api/intl.html#intl_embed_the_entire_icu_full_icu)
-* GPU acceleration is used only by matrix functions: MMULT, TRANSPOSE, MEDIANPOOL, MAXPOOL.
+* GPU acceleration is used only by matrix functions: MMULT, MEDIANPOOL, MAXPOOL.
+* GPU.js works only in browsers that support ES6.
+[Learn more](enabling-gpu-acceleration.md)
 * Sorting and filtering are not natively supported.
 However, we simulate sorting using the move operations.
 * Multiple workbooks are not supported.
 One instance of HyperFormula